mirzaghaderi/rtpcr/README.md

 ### Output
-A lot of outputs including relative expression table, lm models, residuals, raw data and ANOVA table of each gene are returned.
+A lot of outputs including relative expression table, lm models, residuals, raw data and ANOVA table for each gene can be accessed.
 The expression table of all genes is returned by `res$combinedFoldChange`.
 Other outpus for each gene (i.e. for the PO gene) can be obtained as followe:

 | Per gene Output    | R object                                              |